 The conscious and unconscious mind

-Either a general description, or an example, of any of the above
+Either a general description, or specific example, of any of the above

 Any combination of the above